Hege Riise: Club

-Riise started playing football at age six and played on a boys' team until age 14.
-She won the Norwegian Cup competition with Setskog-Høland in 1992.
+As a child, Riise practised football, handball, cross-country skiing and ski jumping.
+She started playing football at age six in Momoen, albeit on a boys' team until the age of 14.
+She then played on a girls' team in Høland IL, followed by the competitive senior team Setskog/Høland from 1989.

+She won the Norwegian Cup competition with Setskog/Høland in 1992.
 In late 1995 along with four other Norwegians she joined Nikko Securities Dream Ladies football club in Japan.
-Nikko won the Japanese league and cup competitions in 1996 and the cup in 1997, after which Riise moved back to Norway to play again with Setskog-Høland.
+Nikko won the Japanese league and cup competitions in 1996 and the cup in 1997, after which Riise moved back to Norway to play again with Setskog/Høland.

-She joined Asker FK, in 2000, and again won the cup competition with Asker the same year.
+She joined Asker, in 2000, and again won the cup competition with Asker the same year.
 Drafted by the Carolina Courage in the Women's United Soccer Association 2000 foreign draft, Riise was the team's MVP two times and led the Courage to a WUSA Founders Cup title in 2002, before her involvement was curtailed by an anterior cruciate ligament injury.
 In 2003 the Norwegian Football Association named Riise the best female Norwegian footballer ever.

 Returning to Norway in 2005 Hege Riise joined Team Strømmen of Oslo and became the club's playing assistant trainer in 2006.
 She played her last top-level match with Team Strømmen on 28 October 2006 aged 37 and retired from football as a player.